 Learn As You Go

 Track your results, so you can fine-tune your approach.
 Google Analytics makes this easy.
 Look for patterns in the content that is shared, as well as patterns in the content that is not shared.
-When you identify these patterns, you can work to replicate these methods or avoid them depending on the data.
+When you identify these patterns, you can replicate these methods or avoid them depending on the data.

 The topic is a major factor when it comes to creating blog content worth sharing.
 Although, the topic is just one part of the overall strategy.
 Other factors, like the use of images, graphics and videos, along with your brand voice and the length of your blog posts and articles all play a role in shareability.